Hwicce: History

 It is likely that the Hwicce were converted to Christianity by Celtic Christians rather than by the mission from Pope Gregory I, since Bede was well informed on the latter yet does not mention the conversion of the Hwicce.
+The earliest recorded church organisation resembles that of neighbouring British kingdoms rather than that of the Anglo-Saxons.
 Though place-names show that Anglo-Saxon settlement was widespread in the territory, the limited spread of pagan burials, along with two eccles place-names that invariably identify Roman-British churches, suggests that Christianity survived the influx.
 There are also probable Christian burials beneath Worcester Cathedral and St Mary de Lode Church, Gloucester.
 So it seems that incoming Anglo-Saxons were absorbed into the existing church.
 The ruling dynasty of the Hwicce were probably key figures in the process.
 Perhaps they sprang from intermarriage between Anglian and British leading families.

 By a complex chain of reasoning, one can deduce that Eanhere married Osthryth, daughter of Oswiu of Northumbria, and had sons by her named Osric, Oswald and Oshere.
 Osthryth is recorded as the wife of Æthelred of Mercia.
 An earlier marriage to Eanhere would explain why Osric and Oswald are described as Æthelred's nepotes — usually meaning "nephews" or "grandsons" but here probably "stepsons".

 Osric was anxious for the Hwicce to gain their own bishop, but it was Oshere whose influence was seen behind the creation of the see of Worcester in 679–680.
 Presumably Osric was dead by that time.
 Tatfrid of Whitby was chosen as the first bishop of the Hwicce, but he died before ordination and was replaced by Bosel.
 A 12th-century chronicler of Worcester comments that Worcester was selected as the seat of the bishop because it was the capital of the Hwicce.

 Oshere was succeeded by his sons Æthelheard, Æthelweard and Æthelric.
 At the beginning of Offa's reign, we find the kingdom ruled by three brothers, named Eanberht, Uhtred and Aldred, the two last of whom lived until about 780.
 After them, the title of king seems to have been given up.
 Their successor Æthelmund, who was killed in a campaign against Wessex in 802, is described only as an earl.